AhnafCodes/rubab/README.md

 Rubab is a simpler way for using React or Vue or any frontend-js framework with Django.

 Idea is to leverage Django templating, routing and existing app(s) based structure.
-This way, we can better uses Django's features rather than just for a plugin, DRF and few other features.
+This way, we can better use Django's features rather than just using it for a plugin, DRF and few other features.
 Some ideas below might feel counter-intuitive but are actually reasonable and might be the better choices. watch : https://www.youtube.com/watch?v=rvoZKQn2Go8